Syllabus | Schedule | Homework & Assignments | Resources | Materials Links | Blog

 GRADING

-• The conceptual art project assignments are weighted at approximately 35% of the total grade.
+• The conceptual art project assignments are weighted at approximately 40% of the total grade.These assignments will be discussed in class and will be posted on the course website with adequate time for completion.

 • There will be practical homework assignments to help you gain technical skill and broaden your understanding of electronic arts media.
-They are worth 20% cumulatively.
+They are worth 10% cumulatively.

 • Assignments submitted after the due date will be penalized one letter grade.
 No assignments will be accepted for credit later than one week beyond the the due date.
-However, you may still hand them in.
+However, you should still hand them in.

 ATTENDANCE